anyoptimization/pymoo/doc/source/index.rst

 **(iii)** You like our framework, and you would like to use it for profit-making purposes?
 We are always searching for industrial collaborations because they help direct research to meet the industry's needs.
-In our laboratory solving practical problems has a high priority for every student and can help you to benefit from our research experience we have gained over the last years.
+Our laboratory solving practical problems have a high priority for every student and can help you benefit from the research experience we have gained over the last years.